121services/chat-adapter-action-cable/README.md

 ## Contributing

+If you have a feature request or found a bug, please open an issue [here](https://github.com/catogonzalez/chat-adapter-action-cable/issues)

-Please read [CONTRIBUTING.md]https://github.com/your/project/contributing.md) for details on our code of conduct, and the process for submitting pull requests.
+Help with developing and maintaining the code is welcome.
+Please read [CONTRIBUTING.md](https://github.com/catogonzalez/chat-adapter-action-cable/contributing.md) for details on our code of conduct, and the process for submitting pull requests.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/catogonzalez/chat-adapter-action-cable/tags).

 ## Authors